Gout is a crystal arthropathy due to deposition of monosodium urate crystals in and around the joints.

 - periarticular soft tissue swelling due to crystal deposition in tophi around the joints is common

 - the soft tissue swelling may be hyperdense due to the crystals, and the tophi can calcify (uncommon in the absence of renal disease)

 Signal characteristics of gouty tophi are usually:

-- majority of lesions are characteristically heterogeneously hypointense
+- the majority of lesions are characteristically heterogeneously hypointense

 - T1 C+ (Gd): tophus often enhances